lisery454/learn-blur/README.md

 # learn blur

-a console project for learning blur methods.
+a console project for learning blur methods. (no gpu, so it's slow, only for learning)

 just run `cargo run -- --help` to use it;